-Signed original appeal documents must be sent to: Chair, Board of Environmental Protection, c/o Department of Environmental Protection, 17 State House Station, Augusta, ME 04333-0017; faxes are acceptable for purposes of meeting the deadline when followed by the Board's receipt of mailed original documents within five (5) working days.
-Receipt on a particular day must be by 5:00 PM at DEP's offices in Augusta; materials received after 5:00 PM are not considered received until the following day.
-The person appealing a licensing decision must also send the DEP's Commissioner a copy of the appeal documents and if the person appealing is not the applicant in the license proceeding at issue the applicant must also be sent a copy of the appeal documents.
-All of the information listed in the next section must be submitted at the time the appeal is filed.
-Only the extraordinary circumstances described at the end of that section will justify evidence not in the DEP's record at the time of decision being added to the record for consideration by the Board as part of an appeal.
+Signed original appeal documents must be sent to: Chair, Board of Environmental Protection, 17 State House Station, Augusta, ME 04333-0017.
+An appeal may be submitted by fax or email if it contains a scanned original signature.
+It is recommended that a faxed or e-mailed appeal be followed by the submittal of mailed original paper documents.
+The complete appeal, including any attachments, must be received at DEP's offices in Augusta on or before 5:00 PM on the due date; materials received after 5:00 pm are not considered received until the following day.
+The risk of material not being received in a timely manner is on the sender, regardless of the method used.
+The appellant must also send a copy of the appeal documents to the Commissioner of the DEP; the applicant (if the appellant is not the applicant in the license proceeding at issue); and if a hearing was held on the application, any intervenor in that hearing process.
+All of the information listed in the next section of this information sheet must be submitted at the time the appeal is filed.

-WHAT YOUR APPEAL PAPERWORK MUST CONTAIN
+INFORMATION APPEAL PAPERWORK MUST CONTAIN

-Appeal materials must contain the following information at the time submitted:
+Appeal materials must contain the following information at the time the appeal is submitted: